 Complex Commercial Litigation

-- Counsel for a Big 4 accounting firm in an arbitration involving a former employee alleging tortious interference with contract and defamation; decision pending.
+- Counsel for a Big 4 accounting firm in an arbitration involving a former employee alleging tortious interference with contract and defamation; tribunal award in client’s favor denying all claims.

 - Counsel for an AmLaw 20 international law firm in a two-week arbitration against a software developer; tribunal award in client's favor.